Modular functoriality in the Local Langlands Correspondence: Parity sheaf theory on -adic affine Grassmannians

-\begin{proof}It suffices to treat the case where $\cF, \cG$ are both relative even.
+\begin{proof}Since the statement is compatible with simultaneous shifts on $\cF$ and $\cG$, it suffices to treat the case where $\cF, \cG$ are both relative even.
 Let $i$ be in the inclusion of the complementary strata, so that we have an excision triangle of relative $!$-even complexes,

 Applying $\Hom(\cF, -)$, we obtain a long exact sequence